 I hold a Ph.D in Composition & Rhetoric from the University of South Florida (Tampa, Florida); an M.A. in both Literature and Creative Writing from Mercy College (Dobbs Ferry, NY) and Lancaster University (Lancaster, United Kingdom), and an undergraduate degree in Journalism from Florida Southern (Lakeland, Florida).

-I am a professor at Appalachian State University and have taught courses and workshops in Narrative Medicine, basic and advanced writing, and creative nonfiction and have spent over a decade developing innovative curricula and conducting mixed-methods research at the intersections of environmental and food justice, narrative medicine and traditional and trauma-informed writing instruction.
+I am a professor at Appalachian State University and have taught courses and workshops in Narrative Medicine, basic and advanced writing, and creative nonfiction and have spent over a decade developing innovative curricula and conducting mixed-methods research at the intersections of environmental and food justice, narrative medicine and trauma-informed writing instruction.
 I have over 20 scholarly and creative publications to my name.

-Additionally, I am finishing a 200-hour Yoga Teacher Training certification accredited by the Yoga Alliance and am trained in the Arenas for Change "Seen through Story" methodology, which integrates equines and the environment into therapeutic settings.
-I am a member of the Narrative Mindworks, the leading international narrative practices association and an avid meditator who uses aspects of mindfulness in my work with others.
+Additionally, I am completing a 200-hour Yoga Teacher Training certification accredited by the Yoga Alliance and am trained in the Arenas for Change "Seen through Story" methodology, which integrates equines and the environment into therapeutic settings.
+I am a member of the Narrative Mindworks, the leading international narrative practices association and an avid meditator who uses aspects of secular mindfulness in my work with others.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.